jcolag/entropy-arbitrage/2024-10-31-inner-light.md

 ## The Inner Light

-The episode title presumably takes its name from [the Beatles song](https://en.wikipedia.org/wiki/The_Inner_Light_%28song%29), which admittedly feels thematically appropriate.
+The episode title presumably takes its name from {% wiki The_Inner_Light_%28song%29|the Beatles song|en %}, which admittedly feels thematically appropriate.
 Otherwise, I'll skip past the jargon and minor appearance by Nurse Ogawa, since the episode puts its focus purely on the alien culture.

  > **PICARD**: This is not my life!
 I know that much.